riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 Discover how to set up a schema and load vector data with CQL, along with reading vector data using both CQL and Python.
 Get hands-on experience with actual code examples and the opportunity to try it out on your local machine.
 By the end of this guide, you’ll have a schema, data, and a working code example to play with.

 **In this guide, you will**
-- Learn about VSS
+- Learn about vector Search
-- Create a VSS enabled database
+- Create a Vector Search enabled database
 - Create a schema
 - Load vector data with CQL
 - Read vector data with CQL
 - Read vector data with python
 - Summarize what you learned

-## 1 Learn about VSS
+## 1 Learn about Vector Seach
-Vector Similarity Search (VSS) is a method of searching for similar vectors in a vector space.
+Vector Search is a method of searching for similar vectors in a vector space.
 A vector is an array of numbers (floats) that represents a specific object or entity.
 In the context of databases, a vector could represent anything from an image to a document or even a user's behavior.
-VSS can be extremely useful in machine learning models, for instance in recommendation systems or image retrieval tasks where we want to find the most similar items to a given item.
+Vector Search can be extremely useful in machine learning models, for instance in recommendation systems or image retrieval tasks where we want to find the most similar items to a given item.

-## 2 Create a VSS enabled database
+## 2 Create a Vector Search enabled database
 First, create a vector search enabled database with the following database and keyspace name with the button below.

 **Database Name:**